 Professional window film is a whole different story.
-For a detailed description, we recommend reading, The Science Behind Window Tinting.
+We recommend reading The Science Behind Window Tinting for a detailed description.
 While window film does block harmful UV rays, it allows the blue and red light spectrums to come through.
 These are the spectrums of light plants use to grow.
-In fact, plants are as susceptible to UV rays as people.
-Have you ever had a plant that was burned/scorched in direct sunlight?
+Plants are as susceptible to UV rays as people.
+Have you ever had a plant burned/scorched in direct sunlight?
 That was the result of overexposure to UV rays.

 If you’re concerned about the effect of tinted window film on your houseplants, speak to your local nursery about it and see what they say.
 In our experience, most houseplants thrive with window film

 Myth 2.
 Our house or office will be too dark

 Again, window film is designed to block UV light, a harmful light spectrum.
 It allows the healthy sunlight spectrum to come in (unless you’ve intentionally ordered darker window tinting).
 So, for most homes and offices, window film application means all of the benefits of daylighting and reduced electricity bills without any glare or faded furnishings.